vickicello/rails_js_us_hikes_app/NOTES.md

 11/27/18

--need to work out 'My Hikes' Button to show users/user_id/hikes/index in navbar

 -need to show error messages (not showing at the moment)

 -create new hike form isn't working

--weird comment stuff from active record at the bottom of hike show page

--need to create scope info in view somewhere
+-need to create scope info in view somewhere (finish)

--figure out if we want to keep 'with comments' scope

 -add username to comments somehow

--figure out which actions and routes are needed for comments - create and destroy
+-make comments partials (see rails guide)

+-signup not working?

+-finish up CRUD functionality with user.hikes, comments etc